Solar power in the United States: Federal

 The federal tax credit for solar was extended for eight years as part of the financial bail out bill, H.R.
 1424, until the end of 2016.
-It was estimated this will create 440,000 jobs, 28 gigawatts of solar power, and lead to a $300 billion market for solar panels.
+It was estimated this would create 440,000 jobs, 28 gigawatts of solar power, and lead to a $300 billion market for solar panels.
 This estimate did not take into account the removal of the $2,000 cap on residential tax credits at the end of 2008.
 A 30% tax credit is available for residential and commercial installations.
 For 2009 through 2011 this was a 30% grant, not a tax credit, known as the 1603 grant program.

-The federal Residential Energy Efficient Property Credit (income tax credit on IRS Form 5695) for residential PV and solar thermal was extended in December 2015 to remain at 30% of system cost (parts and installation) for systems put into service by the end of 2019, then 26% until the end of 2020, and then 22% until the end of 2021.
+The federal Residential Energy Efficient Property Credit (income tax credit on IRS Form 5695) for residential PV and solar thermal was extended in December 2015 to remain at 30% of system cost (parts and installation) for systems put into service by the end of 2019, then 26% until the end of 2020, and 22% until the end of 2021.
 It applies to a taxpayer's principal and/or second residences, but not to a property that is rented out.
-There is no maximum cap on the credit, and the credit can be applied toward the Alternative Minimum Tax, and any excess credit (greater than that year's tax liability) can be rolled into the following year.
+There is no maximum cap on the credit, and the credit can be applied toward the Alternative Minimum Tax, and any excess credit (greater than that year's tax liability) could be rolled into the following year.
 The solar industry and utilities clashed extensively on renewal, but the solar industry prevailed.
-The renewal is expected to add $38 billion of investment for 20 GigaWatts of solar.
+The renewal was expected to add $38 billion of investment for 20 GigaWatts of solar.

+In 2022, the Inflation Reduction Act enhanced the investment tax credit available for solar; the base was set a 6% with a 5x multiplier if the project satisfied certain prevailing wage and apprenticeship requirements.
+Additional 10-20% bonuses were available depending on whether the project used doemstic content in the facility, or located the project in a certain community.
+Additionally, the Inflation Reduction Act enabled solar projects to claim a production tax credit in lieu of the investment tax credit (similar to wind).